 Stage 9.
 This is what an unpainted crane looks like.

-I.Working on new material.
+I.Work on new material.

 (Slide 1)

-Look at color range paintings " Golden autumn»By artist Levitan.
+Look at color scheme paintings " Golden autumn" by artist Levitan.
 Who remembered a poem that can describe the mood of this picture (5 slide)

 Cranes are migratory birds.
 (9 slide)

-See what beautiful, graceful birds they are.
+Look what beautiful, graceful birds they are.
 (10 slide)

-4. EXERCISE MINUTE
+4. PHYSICAL MINUTE

 The back was cheerfully straightened,

-One and two, sit down and stand up
+One and two, sit down and stand up,

 To rest again.